adin786/adin786.github.io/index.md

 My current role is as a Research Data Scientist for a SaaS offering in the Sales Enablement space where I am building text processing pipelines (NLP), voice feature extractors and content recommenders.
 As a newly established data science team I am also responsible for maturing the companies ML tooling and processes and I strive to upskill and mentor my fellow Data Scientists to improve engineering quality and standards.

-With my MEng degree in Mechanical & Aerospace Engineering, I specialised early in my career instrumentation and data acquisition systems.
-I have led wide range of analytical projects across various industries including automotive, oil & gas and IT.
+With my MEng degree in Mechanical & Aerospace Engineering I specialised in instrumentation and data acquisition systems.
+I have led a wide range of analytical projects across various industries including automotive, oil & gas and IT.
 I am passionate about automating complex processes and building novel machine learning solutions.

 ---